Things you need to know before you go

 Visas and Passport:

-for a further 6 months after that, so be sure to find out if that is the case for your destination.
+Do you need visas and passports to travel?
+Is your passport valid until at least your return date?
+Some countries require that it is validfor a further 6 months after that, so be sure to find out if that is the case for your destination.
 Check this well in advance so people have time to gettheirs renewed if they have to.

 This is not just for in case you lose your suitcase of naughty postcards (those are, collectibles, right?), this is a guard against the mistakes of other people.
 It doesn’t matter how careful you are with your valuables, there will always be a strike, a cancelled flight or an absent-minded baggage handler to contend with.
 Plus, there’s always that ‘hole-in-one’ insurance just in case you’re a whizz on the golf course.

 EHIC (European Health Insurance Card):

 Any trip that involves adventure activities carries a certain amount of risk.
 If you’re going to be hurtling around the countryside on aquad bike and firing a paintball gun in the air, then it’s probably a good idea to get your medical costs covered (not to put you off oranything).
 An EHIC card will cover you if you intend to travel in the EEA.
 Better safe than sorry, eh?

 Knowing where you need to be and when is pretty crucial.
 It sounds obvious, but we’ve had people show up for their flights a week early orlate more times than we can remember.
 With every little detail of your trip flying around your head, the most obvious ones can simply be pushed right outof your memory, so get it all written down in one place to avoid timing mishaps.